kojodoc/kojodoc.github.io/gaming-index.md

 * [Lunar Lander](#lunar-lander)
 * [A video of a Platformer game](https://www.youtube.com/watch?v=QytErHlrUpY) built using Kojo.
 The game can be run from the Showcase menu in Kojo.

 > *Note* - computer programs in Kojo are written using the [Scala](http://scala-lang.org) programming language.
-You will need to know [a little bit of Scala](concepts/scala-essentials.html) to understand the programs below.
+You will need to know the [Basics of Scala](concepts/scala-essentials.html) to understand the programs below.

 You can copy the programs below and paste them into Kojo to run them.